evanharmon/in-mono/headspace/aws/aws-eks-best-practices.md

 - use dedicated IAM role to create EKS clusters
 - use ONE IAM role per application for isolation

+## KMS Keys
+- manage separate keys per region or use multi-region keys for governance

 ## Pod identities
 - use `"aws:SourceOrgId": "${aws:ResourceOrgId}"` string condition to limit within org for trust policy